DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-reconfirming-a-deferred-offer-iteration-3.md

 ## Updating the timeline when reconfirming a deferred offer

+In the previous iteration we forgot to update the timeline to reflect the action.

-After an offer has been reconfirmed to the new cycle, an event appears at the top of the timeline.
+Now the act of reconfirming a deferred offer, shows at the top of the timeline.

 {{ appFigure({
   image: {